Corporate Governance

 • Perform such other duties as the Board may determine from time to time.

-5. Board Size.
-Determination of the authorized number of directors is governed by ACG’s By-laws.
-The Corporate Governance and Responsibility Committee and the Board periodically review the size of the Board and assess its ability to function effectively and with appropriate diversity and expertise.
+5. ACG’s By-laws govern the authorized number of directors, which are reviewed by the Corporate Governance and Responsibility Committee and the Board for effective functioning and appropriate diversity and expertise.

 C. Board Meetings